neuvector/docs/user/pages/08.integration/09.ibmqr/docs.md

 ####Configure QRadar to Analyze NeuVector Logs
-1. Enable or Import the NeuVector DSM to QRadar
+1. Enable or Import the NeuVector DSM to QRadar.
 When adding a new QRadar log source, if “NeuVector” appears in the QRadar log source type, then please ignore the log source importing instructions below and take the next step “Add and enable log sources for NeuVector”.
 ![QRadar](Qradar3.png)
-If the “NeuVector” log source type was not found in QRadar, please refer to QRadar user manual to install NeuVector DSM via Admin > Extension Management.
+If the “NeuVector” log source type was not found in QRadar, please refer to QRadar user manual to install NeuVector DSM via Admin -> Extension Management.
 ![QRadar](Qradar4.png)
-2. Add and enable log sources for NeuVector
+2. Add and enable log sources for NeuVector.
 Now we can add a new log source for NeuVector logs:
 ![QRadar](Qradar5.png)
 “Log Source Identifier” should be the lead controller’s pod name.
 NeuVector’s lead controller’s pod name can be found in the raw log data of QRadar or from NeuVector’s management console “Assets\Controllers” as below: